filouscience/trochoid/README.md

-One can get the SVG directly by a PHP request to the server `trochoid.php?p=8&q=3&d=4&s=-1` or embed it in an interactive page.
+One can get the SVG directly by a PHP request to the server `trochoid.php?p=8&q=3&d=4&s=-1` or embed it in an interactive page, see below.

+Part of the project was also a naive attempt at an approximation of the trochoid with cubic Bezier curves...

 ### embedding in an interactive page

 - HTML:

 an empty SVG container.
-The SVG is embedded in an <object> in order to allow script execution.
+The SVG is embedded in an `<object>` element in order to allow script execution.
 ```HTML
 <div id="svg_container" style="float:left">
   <object id="M_SVG" width="500px" height="500px" type="image/svg+xml">